KDAB/knut/docs/API/script/project.md

 #### <a name="get"></a>[Document](../script/document.md) **get**(string fileName)

-Get the document for the given `fileName`.
+Gets the document for the given `fileName`.
 If the document is not opened yet, open it.
-If the document already exists, returns the same instance, a document can't be open twice.
+If the document is already opened, returns the same instance, a document can't be open twice.
 If the fileName is relative, use the root path as the base.

+If the document does not exist, creates a new document (but don't save it yet).

+!!! note
-*Note:* this command does not change the current document.
+    This command does not change the current document.

 #### <a name="open"></a>[Document](../script/document.md) **open**(string fileName)

-Opens a document for the given `fileName` and make it current.
-If the document already exists, returns the same instance, a document can't be open twice.
+Opens or creates a document for the given `fileName` and make it current.
+If the document is already opened, returns the same instance, a document can't be open twice.
 If the fileName is relative, use the root path as the base.

+ If the document does not exist, creates a new document (but don't save it yet).

-#### <a name="openPrevious"></a>**openPrevious**(int index)
+#### <a name="openPrevious"></a>**openPrevious**(int index = 1)

 Open a previously opened document. `index` is the position of this document in the last opened document.